NEW VERSION

 ![]() |

-The cases below were made in the stitched version.
-We added round carabiners to easily attach the case to your belt.
+The cases below were made using the sewn version.
+We used round snap hooks to easily attach the case to a belt.

 Leathers from the ARIZONA range